-It turns out that it’s easy and inexpensive to make some amazing coffee filter trees.
-Put them on some nice card stock paper and you have all the makings of a beautiful fall collage.
+It’s easy and inexpensive to make some amazing coffee filter trees.
+Put them on some nice card stock paper and you have the makings of a beautiful fall collage.

 • Coffee filters